-I recently discovered an amazing DIY protein, strengthening and repairing treatment called a rice water rinse.
-Far from a new “trend”, rice water rinses have been traditionally used for hundreds of years in China and Japan.
+Have you recently discovered this amazing DIY protein, strengthening and repairing treatment called a rice water rinse?
+Far from a new Tik Tok Trend, rice water rinses have been traditionally used for thousands of years in China and Japan.
 Rice water is surprisingly beneficial to hair because it contains an impressive array of vitamins, minerals, antioxidants, and amino acids – the building blocks of protein.
-If you’re struggling with protein moisture balance, make sure you read this post.
+If you’re struggling with hair growth, protein moisture balance, limp, lifeless curls not holding past washday, this post will really help!
 Here’s my modified rice water rinse routine and my amazing results!

 - Increases hair elasticity, and bounce